seemonicago/demos/velero/README.md

 13. Show minio in browser

-### Cluster Migration
+### Demo 2: Cluster Migration

 Now, we'll demonstrate a cluster migration, or using a backup from one cluster to restore it to another cluster.
-To do this, we need to deploy velero in the 'mars' cluster points to minio in the 'earth' cluster.
+To do this, we need to deploy velero in the "mars" cluster points to minio in the "earth" cluster.
-Note that there will be no minio object storage running in the 'mars' cluster.
+Note that there will be no minio object storage running in the "mars" cluster.

 1. Set context to 'mars' cluster
 ```